SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 ### 2.1 Overview
 * All plugins in actual sense are servers (i.e, a piece of software in a network that is used to provide services such as access to files or the routing of an e-mail to other pieces of software or hardware (clients) in the network).

-* All plugins have at least 3 endpoints: *Status*, *Evaluate*, and *Run*.
+* All plugins have at least 3 endpoints: *status*, *evaluate*, and *run*.
 SynBioHub sends a status request to the status endpoint, if the response is that the plugin is up and running, SynBioHub then sends an evaluate request.
 The evaluate request tests whether the plugin can handle the data that SynBioHub wishes to send.
 If the plugin responds positively, SynBioHub then sends data to the run endpoint and uses the final results in the appropriate manner for the plugin type.

 * Note that plugins are asynchronous meaning that the full SynBioHub page can load without having to wait for the plugin to have returned the  results.
 Subsequently, when the results are returned SynBioHub substitutes the received information for the placeholder it had used when loading the page initially.